data-addict-com/jadynekena.github.io/_posts/2024-10-16-people-are-making-ai-a-big-deal.md

 # Disclaimer
 This article is going to be less technical than usual.
 The whole content here is a **very personal point of view** and I don't pretend to have the absolute knowledge.
 Since chatGPT has been publicly launched in November 2022, I noticed a **very disturbing way of how people talk about AI in general**.
-In general, I will say "AI" for text-generator ones (in reference to chatGPT).
+FYI, I will probably say "AI" for text-generator ones (in reference to chatGPT), but there is obviously more than that in this field.
 Let's dive into it.
 > You might ask yourself - and you are totally right to do so : who am I to be a relevant perspective ?
 Well, I've been **working as a Data Analyst for 6+ years now**, and before that, I have spent 6 years in an engineering school (IT and telecommunications), and I learned how Deep Learning works in 2019 (3 years before it begun to be so trendy).
 I spent **almost the half of my life dedicated to IT**.
 And don't get me wrong: **I do use AI frequently** (as long as it can help), but I don't agree with the current hype on it.

 # How AI changed our daily lives